Can-Am Spyder: Government models

-As of 2015, BRP produced specialty versions of the Spyder intended for Law Enforcement.
-The Spyder F3-P is a version of the F3 with Emergency Lighting, Siren, and both 12v and USB outlets for equipment, in addition to their "Quick Pursuit" ignition system.
+As of 2015, BRP produced specialty versions of the Spyder intended for law enforcement.
+The Spyder F3-P is a version of the F3 with emergency lighting, siren, and both 12v and USB power outlets, in addition to their "Quick Pursuit" ignition system.
 A special patrol version of the RT is also available.

 Transmissions

 The Spyder was formerly produced in both manual and semi-automatic transmission styles.
 As of the 2020 model year, all Spyder models are equipped with a semi-automatic transmission and Ryker models are equipped with fully automatic continuously variable transmissions (CVT).
 The manual transmissions follow the standard motorcycle design: a left-foot-actuated shifter and a left-hand-actuated clutch.
 The semi-automatic transmission models use a paddle-shifter on the left-hand grip.
 The transmission is semi-automatic as it will automatically downshift as the vehicle slows, but upshifting must be manually performed by the rider (though no clutch operation is required).